 The GRE is a crucial factor in deciding the fate of your admission to the graduate school in the US.
 Unlike competitive exams in India, the GRE does not require you to slog for hours but rather plan smartly and follow a continuous study schedule.
-Now that you’ve taken the first step to make your American Dream true, here’s a quick guide on how to start preparing for GRE:
+Now that you’ve taken the first step to make your American Dream true, here’s a quick guide on how to prepare for GRE exam?

 (Also Read : 5 Quick Tips for GRE Preparation )